 - Graham’s law of diffusion and Gas Eudiometry

-- Deviation from ideal gas behavior and Van Der Waal’s Equation
+- Deviation from ideal gas behaviour and Van Der Waal’s Equation

 How to Approach a question in states of matter?